LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

 ## Advanced Usage

-Instructions on more advanced features, as well a technical information about how custom messages work, is found below.
+Instructions on more advanced features, as well as technical information about how custom messages work, are found below.

 ### A Word on Implementation Decisions

 Before we continue, I'd like to take a moment and explain some things.
-In order to understand the advanced usage, you first need to understand certain, 'under-the-hood' details of the custom message system.
+In order to understand the advanced usage, you first need to understand certain 'under-the-hood' details of the custom message system.
 And before I divulge that information, I'd like to explain why I settled on this implementation.

 There were 3 major challenges in implementing custom messages:

 * Preventing message ID overlap.
-* Ensuring effiecient use of the message ID space.
+* Ensuring efficient use of the message ID space.
 * Ensuring custom messages can be replaced by other mods in the load order.

 The first challenge is easily addressed by having EZTR manage and assign the ID values for every new message declared, rather than allowing mods to